iOS-Development-Projects/Prework/README.md

 - environment setup
 - Implementing the logic before looking at the solutions
 - Familiarizing myself with the syntax
+- Settings view and functionality
+- Persisting settings data across all views

 ## License